KirstenAli/RaCore/README.md

 ### View the Java Docs
-You can explore the complete Java documentation for the Rar framework [here](https://kirstenali.github.io/RaCore/).
+You can explore the complete Java documentation for the Ra framework [here](https://kirstenali.github.io/RaCore/).

 # Examples